Source:http://www.npc.gov.cn/npc/flcazqyj/2017-11/06/content_2032087.htm Deadline for comments:2017年12月6日 Contents

 (4) They might have other conduct obstructing investigation.

-For those suspected of giving bribes or of joint crimes abusing public office, the Supervision Organ may retain them in custody on the basis of the preceding paragraph.
+Persons implicated in cases of suspected bribery or joint crimes abusing public office, may be retained in custody by the Supervision Organs on the basis of the preceding paragraph.

 Article 26: Supervision Organs may conduct searches of the persons, items, domiciles, and other places related to the person being investigated for crimes abusing public office as well as persons who might be hiding the person under investigation or criminal evidence.
 When conducting searches, search documents shall be issued and an authenticating witness such as the person being searched or his family member shall be present.

-When conducting a search, the Supervision Organs may request that the public security organs cooperate as necessary for work.
+When conducting searches, the Supervision Organs may request that the public security organs cooperate as necessary for work.
 Public security organs are to assist in accordance with law.

 Article 27: During the course of the investigation, the Supervision Organs may collect, seal, or seize property or documents that prove the offense of which the person under investigation is suspected, and shall get the original item and, together with the person in possession, custodian or authenticating witness, take photos, register, and number each item, and make a catalog to be compared to the original and signed by those at scene, and a copy of the scene is to be given the person in possession or occupying it.